Vaibhav1956/Tutorial-/README.md

 # Tutorial-
-This is the repositry for me
+This is the repository for me
-it for the practice puropse for me
+it is for the practice puropse for me